FedericoVaona99/Cover-Time-of-Simple-Random-Walks-on-a-Graph/README.md

 **Project:** Investigating cover times of simple random walks on complete graphs

 ## Overview
-This project studies the **cover time**—the expected number of steps needed for a random walk to visit all vertices on a graph.
+This project studies the **cover time:** the expected number of steps needed for a random walk to visit all vertices on a graph.
 Specifically, it analyzes how running multiple independent random walks in parallel speeds up coverage on complete graphs.

 ## Objectives
 - Show that the cover time \(T_{cov}(G)\) on a complete graph of size \(n\) grows as \(c \cdot n \log n\).